Lorentz Violation and the Higgs Mechanism: Conclusion

-Quantum field theories involving gauge interactions with charged scalar matter are important; in the standard model, the Higgs sector is responsible for the existence of many particle masses.
-The full treatment of quantum corrections in Lorentz-violating extensions of such theories is an important problem in the theoretical study of Lorentz violation.
-This work presents a step toward the full understanding of such Lorentz-violating models, giving the quantized Lagrangian for Lorentz-violating SQED in the Higgs phase and illustrating several unexpected features of this theory.
+Quantum field theories involving gauge interactions with charged scalar matter are important; in the standard model, the Higgs sector is responsible for the existence of particle masses.
+The full treatment of quantum corrections in the SME is an interesting theoretical problem, and this work presents an important step toward a complete understanding of the SME.